BdwinE/recipe-app/README.md

 ### Shopping List

-Add, remove or update ingredients from shopping list.
+Add, remove or update ingredients from the shopping list.
 Can also add ingredients straight from a recipe.

 ### Storage

-Save and fetch recipes from database.
+Save and fetch recipes from a firebase database.

 ## Development server

-The app is hosted [here](https://recipe-app-project-98dbb.web.app/auth) so you can see how the it works without running it on a development server.
+The app is hosted [here](https://recipe-app-project-98dbb.web.app/auth) so you can see how it works without running it on a development server.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.